 Don't Miss This:

-Skip the Line: Eiffel Tower Tour and Summit Access
+Skip the Line: Eiffel Tower Tour and Summit Access by elevator

 Skip the notorious long lines at the Eiffel Tower and discover Paris' most famous landmark with a local and passionate guide during this engaging 90-minute tour.
 Your ticket includes skip-the-line access to the second level of the Eiffel Tower as well as access to the tower's summit, where you can enjoy a view of Paris'...MORE